Master of Dietetics

 Professional recognition

-This program is currently accredited by the Australian Dietetic Council.
+The Master of Dietetics is currently fully accredited by Australian Dietetic Council.
 A graduate of this program is eligible to become a full member of Dietitians Australia and to join the Accredited Practising Dietitian (APD) Program.
-The University is required to maintain a current accreditation status as outlined in the Dietitians Australia accreditation process.

 Course rules